Giving

 • Can I include Hospice of the Piedmont in my long-term estate or financial plans?

 Hospice of the Piedmont welcomes gifts through your long-term estate or financial plans.
 By making gifts in this way, you join with us to ensure our unique model of patient-centric hospice care continues for generations to come.
-Please contact Nancy Parsons at 434-972-3568 for more information.
+Please contact Lauri Wilson, Director of Major Gifts, at 434-972-3538 for more information.

 • Can I include information on memorial gifts to Hospice of the Piedmont in an obituary?